xchainjs/xchainjs.github.io/xchain-cosmos-sdk/available-functions/client.md

 **Extends xchain_client_1.BaseXChainClient**

-Generic implementation of the XChainClient interface to work with strings built with cosmos-sdk ([https://docs.cosmos.network/][1]) using the dependencies of the official @cosmjs monorepo.
+Generic implementation of the XChainClient interface chains built with cosmos-sdk ([https://docs.cosmos.network/][1]) using the dependencies of the official @cosmjs monorepo.

 ## Parameters